Chaitanya-git/DocumentSummarizer/README.md

 ```
 cat file.txt | ./summarize.py
 ```
 This allows us to do things like trying to summarize log files.
-For example, we can try analyzing kernel logs for the current boot to figure out what the most typical messages look like so:
+For example, we can try analyzing kernel logs for the current boot to figure out what the most typical messages look like by running:
 ```
 journalctl -xek | ./summarize.py
 ```